 The specific amount of physical therapy required after back surgery depends on the surgery and the patient.
 However, once patients have sufficiently addressed their pain and regained strength, they can typically continue their exercise plan at home without supervision.

 It is also important to note that patients who undergo minimally invasive, outpatient procedures typically require less physical therapy than a patient who undergoes traditional open back surgery.
 This is one reason minimally invasive surgery of the neck and back have become an increasingly popular alternative.
-To learn more about these procedures, and for a free review of your MRI or CT scan, contact the staff at Laser Spine Institute today.
+To learn more about these procedures, contact the staff at Laser Spine Institute today.